bigfont/DeployWebApp2Azure/README.md

     * RepositoryName > `Deploy2Azure`
     * Branch to Deploy > `staging`

+At this point, we will have two **Hello World.** sites.
+One for master, another for staging.
+We can demonstration by updating the index.html file in staging.

+    git checkout staging
+    Add-Content index.html "Staging"
+    git add -A
+    git commit -m "Add staging content."
+    git push

 We can view the details of the deployments slot with this command.

     azure site show deployapp2azure